jcolag/CommonCalendar/README.md

 As mentioned, there are eleven months, which would clearly be inconvenient in the real world, but that's not really the point, here.

-I decided that it made sense for the months to celebrate various principles of free culture.
+I decided that it made sense for the months to celebrate various principles of Free Culture.
 Those that came to mind were freedom, transparency, participation, collaboration, sharing, replication, adaptation, equality, decentralization, attribution, and community.
-However, just using words in some language seemed futile, so I turned to mythology...or, rather, mythologies that are part of free culture.
+However, just using words in some language seemed futile, so I turned to mythology...or, rather, mythologies that are part of Free Culture.

-Where can we find free culture pantheons?
-The three sources that came to mind were Dunsany's [The Gods of Pegāna](https://en.wikipedia.org/wiki/The_Gods_of_Peg%C4%81na) (in the public domain), the fake [Illyrian gods](https://en.wikipedia.org/w/index.php?title=Paleo-Balkanic_mythology&oldid=192411335) posted to Wikipedia ([CC-BY-SA](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License), being first published on Wikipedia), and [William Blake's mythology](https://en.wikipedia.org/wiki/William_Blake's_mythology) (also public domain).
+Where can we find Free Culture pantheons?
+The three sources that came to mind were Dunsany's [The Gods of Pegāna](https://en.wikipedia.org/wiki/The_Gods_of_Peg%C4%81na) (in the public domain), the fake [Illyrian gods](https://en.wikipedia.org/w/index.php?title=Paleo-Balkanic_mythology&oldid=192411335) posted to Wikipedia ([CC-BY-SA](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License), being first published on Wikipedia), [William Blake's mythology](https://en.wikipedia.org/wiki/William_Blake's_mythology) (also public domain), and Voltaire's [Dictionnaire philosophique](https://en.wikipedia.org/wiki/Dictionnaire_philosophique), mentioning several "lesser gods" (also public domain).
 There are others, of course, but these seemed like they had the most potential, and with some _mild_ stretching of bailiwicks, produced...

  - Freedom - Yarinareth (speed)
  - Participation - Skarl (stamina)